phoswald/sample-documentation/markdown/features-basic.md

 Combined emphasis with **asterisks and _underscores_**.

 Strikethrough uses two ~~tildes~~.

+However, **Eclipse** does not support single oder double underscores.

 ## Headings can also contain ~~strikethrough~~ or `monospace` or \\ to escape \*, \{ and \#